There are now 2 possible online modes for units:

 - Unit rules

 - Enrolment in62560 Master of Renewable and Future Energy

-- Advisable prior study:
+- Advisable prior study

-ENSC3007 Heat and Mass Transfer
+or CHPR2007 Heat and Mass Transfer)

 - Contact hours